kemmar/scalatra-microservice/README.md

-## Hello World example in Scalatra building with Gradle
+## Simple in Scalatra building with Gradle

 Of note is that we're using the `gretty` plugin to run our webapp, since the default `jetty` plugin uses a too old version of the servlet API.